Get 80% off your plan for your first 3 months*

 Simplify payroll with Xero

 Setting the right pay takes research and planning, but managing it week to week doesn't have to be hard.
-By understanding market rates, calculating your true costs, and staying on top of pay regulations, you can make confident hiring decisions that work for both your team and your business.
+Understanding market rates, calculating your true costs, and staying on top of pay regulations all help you make confident hiring decisions.

 Once you've set the right pay structure, Xero payroll software calculates taxes, processes payments, and keeps you compliant.
 Focus on running your business instead of wrestling with spreadsheets.
 Get one month free and see how easy payroll can be.